zitamello/javascript/README.md

 Learning javascript.

-All programming concepts and data structures used in this repository is aimed to achieve a solid foundation of Javascript.
+All programming concepts and data structures used in this repository are aimed to achieve a solid foundation of Javascript.